peterjc/thapbi-pict/docs/examples/fungal_mock/presence_absence.rst

 Or, open this plain text tab separated Excel.

-Five expected species were never found (zero true positives) at the 10 reads abundance threshold: *Chytriomyces hyalinus*, *Fusarium verticillioides*, *Rhizomucor miehei*, *Saccharomyces cerevisiae* and *Ustilago maydis*.
+Five expected species were never found (FN with zero true positives) at the 10 reads abundance threshold: *Chytriomyces hyalinus*, *Fusarium verticillioides*, *Rhizomucor miehei*, *Saccharomyces cerevisiae* and *Ustilago maydis*.

 The author wrote: